haystackandroid/vimspectr/README.md

 <h3 id="shell-configuration">shell configuration</h3>

-<p>This step configures the shell to load the terminal theme on startup.</p>
+<p>This step configures your shell to load a vimspectr terminal theme on startup.</p>

 <blockquote>
   <p>Note: this step isn’t necessary for theming terminal vim.</p>